-The criteria to be used by the Team in reaching conclusions for this objective are:

-QQI Policy and Criteria for Access, Transfer and Progression
+The criterion to be used by the Team in reaching conclusions for this objective is the QQI Policy and Criteria for Access, Transfer and Progression.

 Following the introduction of a statutory international education quality assurance scheme, to determine compliance with the Code of Practice for the Provision of Programmes to International Learners.